 In part, dosage should be determined by body weight; people weighing less than 154 pounds should start on the lower side of the scale, while those weighing more than 154 pounds may benefit from a dose closer to the high end of the recommended range.
 In any case, it’s a good idea to start low with any psychedelic substance in order to get to know your body’s receptivity to the compounds and their effects on you.
 It should also be noted that natural variabilities exist in the psilocybin content of mushrooms—some are more potent than others—and these differences can be further complicated by how the mushrooms were grown and stored.

 The Paul Stamets Microdosing Protocol

-The Stamets Stack is associated with two, slightly varied, microdosing schedules.
+The Stamets Stack is associated with two slightly varied microdosing schedules.
 In Stamets’ first appearance on the Joe Rogan Experience in 2017, he recommended a repeating regimen consisting of five days of microdosing followed by two days off.
-In 2019, his advice had shifted to reflect a four days on/three days off model.
-In either case, taking two to three days per week off from the stack anecdotally reduces tolerance from psilocybin.
+In 2019, his advice shifted to reflect a four-days on/three-days off model.
+In either case, taking two to three days per week off from a stacking protocol reduces tolerance for psilocin—well, anecdotally speaking, anyway.

-Accounts also vary in terms of recommended duration of the nootropic stacking routine; some microdosers and psychonauts continue the 5:2 or 4:3 schedule for prolonged periods—even indefinitely—while others discuss using the stack for a month at a time before taking a longer tolerance reset of two to four weeks.
+Accounts also vary in terms of the recommended duration of the Stamets stacking routine; some microdosers and psychonauts continue the 5:2 or 4:3 schedule for prolonged periods—even indefinitely—while others discuss using the stack for a month at a time before taking a longer tolerance reset of two to four weeks.

 Other Microdosing Protocols